APT-1337/Cyber-Security-Fieldbook/README.md

 ## 📂 Contents

 - ⚔️ **Red Team** — Offensive Security, Pentesting, and Exploitation.
-- 🛡️ **Blue Team** — Defense, SOC, and Monitoring.
-- 🧠 **Threat Intelligence** — Adversary profiling, IOCs, TTPs, and threat hunting.
 - 🕵️ **Digital Forensics** — Evidence collection, analysis, and investigation.
-- 🚨 **Incident Response** — Detection, containment, eradication, and recovery.

 ---

 🔐 This fieldbook is created for **learning**, **reference**, and **sharing knowledge** in the cybersecurity field.